theodor349/P7-Potency-Based-Search-Heuristic/Readme.md

 ## Reproducability
 All data used to compile all plots and tables can be found under the folder `Latex Files`.
-In here there three csv files:
+In here there are three csv files:
  - `data_nonreduced.csv`
    - Contains all execution results from redeuced models and queries
  - `data_reduced.csv`